 Diagnosis is done by a simple procedure called colposcopy.
 A colposcopy lets your doctor get a look at your cervix.
 The exam takes 5 to 10 minutes.
 Colposcopy is done by magnifying instrument called a colposcope.

 A patient is told to lie on an exam table.
 An instrument named a speculum is used to keep the vagina open. colposcope is used to examine cervix and vulva.

 Other tests such as cervical smear tests, HPV DNA tests, blood tests, CT scans, MRI, biopsy, and pelvic ultrasounds are also used as diagnostic methods.

 Cervical treatment options include surgery, radiotherapy, chemotherapy, or combinations of these.

 Early-stage cervical cancer treatment options:

 Surgery is commonly used when the cancer is confined to the cervix.
 Radiotherapy may be used after surgery if a doctor believes there may still be cancer cells inside the body.

 Radiotherapy may also be used to reduce the risk of recurrence.
 If the surgeon wants to shrink the tumor to make it easier to operate, the person may receive chemotherapy although this is not a very common approach.

 Treatment for advanced cervical cancer:

-Radiotherapy is also known as radiation therapy, radiation oncology and XRT.
-It involves the use of beams of high energy x- rays or radiations to destroy cancer cells.
+Radiotherapy is also known as radiation therapy, radiation oncology, and XRT.
+It involves the use of beams of high-energy x- rays or radiation to destroy cancer cells.